thestokkan/zombie-game/Overview.md

     - y
   - methods
     - move
-    - getLives
-    - setLives
-    - getX
-    - getY
+      - controlled by player using arrow keys
-    - setX
+    - getters and setters
-    - setY
+- **Zombie**
   - Zombie class
   - fields
     - symbol
     - x
     - y
     - speed
   - methods
-    - kill
+    - killedPlayer
+      - knows if it has same position as player
     - move
+      - try to catch player
+    - getters and setters